-While I do believe in positive reinforcement training, I believe more in positive words and gestures towards my dog than dishing out treats.
+While I do believe in positive reinforcement training, I believe that reinforcement can come in the form of positive words and gestures towards my dog as much as dishing out treats.
 Trust me, Sally still gets plenty of treats, but when we’re focusing on training, I give her confirmation by giving her affection and saying “good girl.”

-I also realize that every dog is different and while my Sally didn’t respond the best with treat training, she definitely took to training without treats.
-Other dogs may have other needs.
+I also realize that every dog is different and while my Sally didn’t respond the best with treat training, other dogs may have other needs.
 If you’re looking to try training without treats, I’ve got some firsthand tips for you.

-I noticed that when I treat trained Sally, she seemed to be continually looking to please me (which was good) but it was to obtain food.
-She wasn’t doing it because she loved me or wanted me to be happy.
-Once I stopped relying on treats, I noticed our relationship leap to a new level.
+I noticed that when I treat trained Sally, she seemed to be continually looking to please me (which was good) but, in truth, it was simply to obtain food.
+For us, shifting from treats to verbal praise allowed our relationship to leap to a new level.
 She was more affectionate and listened to my commands carefully.
-This is the type of relationship I want for you and your dogs.

 The way I learned how to train without treats was to use a collar and leash and depending on the way I tugged on the leash would help Sally know what to do.
 More specifically, I used a pinch collar on Sally, but I urge you to read the articles I’ve linked to and to conduct any other research before using this on your dog.
-It’s vital that you use a training collar you feel comfortable with.
+It’s vital that you use a training collar you feel comfortable with and using it correctly.